Inventory alerts

 Staff get stock-discrepancy alerts only.
 Low-stock and negative-stock alerts are hidden from them on purpose: staff don't see Expected Stock (they count what's physically there), so a figure-based alert isn't something they can act on.
 Those two stay with owners and managers.

-The discrepancy mark still tells staff their count came back far from what was expected — a sign the shelf and the books have drifted apart.
+The discrepancy mark still tells staff their count came back far from what was expected — a sign the shelf and the app have drifted apart.
 It's a prompt to double-check the count (a miscount is the usual cause) and, if the number is right, to note the reason — breakage, an unrecorded use, expired stock — so the admin knows whether it's a counting slip or a real loss.